English Curriculum

 8th Grade English

-This class is devoted to descriptive writing in preparation for the Nebraska Writing Exam.
+8th Grade English is devoted to descriptive writing in preparation for the Nebraska State Writing Exam.
 Students review grammar; write numerous essays and other pieces of writing.
-The secondary focus is on research and oral presentations, a novel unit, a Greek/Roman mythology unit and a poetry unit.
+The secondary focus is on research and oral presentations, a novel unit, a Greek/Roman mythology unit, and a poetry unit.

 8th Grade Reading